“I’m taking the bar exam in a few months. Where do I start? What should I know?”

 Enough.
 The point is this:

 The wielder of the tool makes things happen.
 Will you make diamonds or graphite?

 - Want to make mnemonics of mnemonics?
 That’s a little weird, but sure, I can give you ideas for memorization so you can make it happen.

-- “Do X lecture and Y number of questions on Z day… or else!”
+- “Watch X lecture and do Y number of questions on Z day… or else!”
 Want to deviate from the rigid schedule they gave you?
 Yes!
 You can craft your own flexible schedule that serves you, not the other way around.
 It doesn’t make sense that someone who works full time also has to follow the same one-size-fits-all schedule as everyone else.

 - Want to practice MBE questions but don’t want to get in a pissing contest over how many questions you can do?
 Passing the bar is a better bragging right than doing 3,000 questions and barely learning anything.
 I’d rather you master 1,000 questions than go through the motions of 3,000.

 It’s a conscientious, thoughtful activity that helps you learn, not just “bill hours” to fill in time to feel productive.
 I failed the first time because I just went with the flow.

 If there’s one thing I’d like you to not compromise, it’s practice and feedback.

-It’s really easy to get caught up in the safe mode of “let me review just one more rule” / “I need to memorize first” / “gotta fill in these notes and make flashcards” cycle of stockpiling knowledge.
+It’s really easy to get caught up in the safe illusions of “let me review just one more rule” / “I need to memorize first” / “gotta fill in these notes and make flashcards” cycle of stockpiling knowledge.
 You figure you’ll get around to using your knowledge tomorrow (“for real this time”).

 Generally, I suggest 2/3 review (studying) and 1/3 practice (learning) in the beginning, and sliding the scale to 1/3 review and 2/3 practice as bar gets closer.

-The point of all this isn’t to just do work.
 Remember that you’re here to prepare up front, not just study.
 It has a specific purpose—to learn useful things that will ultimately help you pass the bar.
+The point of all this isn’t to just “do work.”

 The CEO of Dropbox is a great example of upfront preparation.
 He’s always found it valuable to ask himself, “One year from now, two years from now, five years from now, what will I wish I had been learning today?”